reillytilbury/coppafish/docs/method.md

 ## Extract

-This saves all raw data again at the `tile_dir` in the `extract` config section.
+Save all raw data again at the `tile_dir` in the `extract` config section.
 Coppafish does this to:

-* support file compression
+* support file compression.
-* re-saving the raw data in a universal way that can then be used by multiple versions of our software
+* re-saving the raw data in a universal way that can then be used by multiple versions of our software.
 * we re-save in a way that is more optimised for data retrieval speed.
+The default file type is using [zarr](https://zarr.readthedocs.io/) arrays, but we also support saving as uncompressed numpy arrays by setting `file_type` to `.npy` in the extract config section.

-This section also saves metadata inside of the `tile_dir` directory if the raw files are ND2 format.
+Extract also saves metadata inside of the `tile_dir` directory if the raw files are ND2 format.

 ## Filter

 All images are filtered to help us boost signal-to-noise ratio and exaggerate spots.
 The parts to this are:

 * calculating a Point Spread Function (PSF) using “good” spot shapes which is used to apply a Wiener filtering on every image if `deconvolve` in the `filter` config settings is set to true (default is false).
 * applying a smoothing kernel to every image by setting `r_smooth` in the `filter` config section.
 By default, each